 This article was written by Michael Morrison in 1997 and updated in 2014.
 Copyright by the author.
 All rights reserved.
 If you'd like to learn more about the Bible, check out Grace Communion Seminary.
 It's accredited, affordable, and all online. www.gcs.edu.

 The law of circumcision was more important than the law forbidding work on the Sabbath.
 Again, Jesus compared the Sabbath to a ritual law and said that the ritual was more important than the Sabbath.
 The Sabbath was one of the Ten Commandments, but that did not make it more important.
 It was less important than rituals such as circumcision, temple sacrifices and holy bread.

 10. Did Jesus perform another healing on the Sabbath?
 John 9:14.
 What had Jesus done?
 Verses 1-11.
 Did he say the work of God must be done, even on the Sabbath?
 Verse 4.

 Jesus never discussed what should not be done on the Sabbath, nor did he ever specifically uphold the Sabbath commandment as binding.
 He did good work on the Sabbath just as he did on every other day of the week.

 The example Jesus set for us regarding the Sabbath was one of freedom to do good.
 He did not teach or exemplify any restrictions.
-Jesus' example and teaching helps us understand why Paul could say what he did.
-That is the topic of our next section.
+Jesus’ example and teaching helps us understand why Paul could say what he did.
+Our next study will look at that.